K-a-t-i/Flight-Weather-Analyser-Chatbot/README.md

 ## 🌦️ Overview

 This chatbot application provides weather information for locations worldwide, including historical data, current conditions, and forecasts for up to 6 days in the future.
 It also features a rudimentary flight weather analysis system that can determine an appropriate day for flying activities based on meteorological factors.

 ## ✨ Features

 - **Weather Information**: Retrieve weather data for locations and dates
   - Historical weather data for past dates
   - Current weather conditions
   - Weather forecasts for up to 6 days in the future

 - **Flight Weather Analysis**: Analyse and identify suitable flying days
   - Scoring system based on a few weather parameters
   - Breakdown of favorable and challenging conditions
   - Day-by-day comparison of flying conditions

 - **Conversational Interface**: Natural language processing for query interpretation
   - Extract location and date information from user queries
   - Defaults for missing information

+- **Robust API Handling**: Enhanced reliability and performance
+  - Retry mechanism with exponential backoff for API failures
+  - Response caching to reduce API calls and improve performance
+  - Detailed logging of all operations

 ## 📋 Requirements